spiffe/spire-controller-manager/docs/clusterstaticentry-crd.md

 | `downstream`                | OPTIONAL | Indicates that the entry describes a downstream SPIRE server. |
 | `storeSVID`                 | OPTIONAL | Indicates whether the issued SVID must be stored through an SVIDStore plugin. |
 | `className`                 | OPTIONAL | The class name of the SPIRE controller manager. |

+## SPIFFE ID and Parent ID formats

+Both `spiffeID` and `parentID` accept either:

+- A full SPIFFE URI (e.g. `spiffe://example.org/my-service`), or
+- An absolute path starting with `/` (e.g. `/my-service`).

+When a path is provided, the controller prepends `spiffe://` and the trust domain configured in the [SPIRE Controller Manager configuration](./spire-controller-manager-config.md).
+This allows the same `ClusterStaticEntry` to be reused across clusters that differ only in trust domain.

 ## ClusterStaticEntryStatus